Exploring Interdisciplinary Research at Duke via Ph.D. Committees

 Course Description: Intended principally for students in engineering and the physical sciences.
 Topics include: electric charge, electric fields, Gauss's Law, potential, capacitance, electrical current, resistance, circuit concepts, magnetic fields, magnetic and electric forces, Ampere's Law, magnetic induction, Faraday's Law, inductance, Maxwell's Equations, electromagnetic waves, elementary geometric optics, wave interference, and diffraction.

-Currently I am unable to accept any more regularly scheduled students for the 2018 summer sessions.
-However if you are interested in having an occasional review session, such as before an exam, please email me at
+Currently I am unable to schedule regular tutoring sessions.
+However if you are a Duke undergraduate in PHYSICS 141/2 or PHYSICS 151/2 and are interested in having an occasional review session, such as before an exam, please email me at

 Dielectric Sphere: Electric fields due to a dielectric sphere with a point charge at the origin in a constant external Ez field.